Tezzj/digi-diner/README.md

 - The backend and frontend are deployed separately, so CORS must be set up right.
 - Menu data is seeded using `server/seeder.js`.
 - PostgreSQL tables must exist before running the backend (see `orderRoutes.js` for structure).
-- No authentication—order lookup is by phone/email only.
-- I focused on clean code, clear separation of concerns, and a smooth user experience.

 ---